Registering for an online Computer Technologies course?

 Online courses require you to apply technology to access course materials and complete assignments.
 This can require additional expenses for you.
 You are responsible for obtaining, troubleshooting, and paying for hardware, software, services, and technical support as needed to be successful in your online course(s).

-As a student you already have access to Office 365, Microsoft's suite of cloud-based office applications including Word, Excel, and Powerpoint.
+As a student you already have access to Office 365, Microsoft's suite of cloud-based office applications including Word, Excel, and PowerPoint.
 Office 365 also provides the ability to install offline versions of Office 2106.
-Note, Office 365 is not the same thing as an "operating system."
-Find out more about Computer Technologies software.
+Note: Office 365 is not the same thing as an "operating system".

 Requirements for online course completion: